1-800-460-5597 (US & Canada)

 Bachelor's and Certificate Admissions

 Visit the American Society of Civil Engineers website and it doesn't mince words: the knowledge and skills needed by engineers in the 21st century are far greater than those of the 20th century, and yet time devoted to developing them in undergraduate engineering programs has decreased in the last 30 to 40 years.
-Maybe this is why our Master of Civil Engineering alumni report greater confidence as a result of completing the program - stronger communication and analytical skills and technical knowledge: the program helped fill in a gap needed to help advance in the field.
+Maybe this is why our Master of Civil Engineering alumni report greater confidence as a result of completing the program – with the MCE program's focus on developing stronger communication and analytical skills and technical knowledge, the program helps to fill in a gap needed to help advance in the field.

 Given our history as the first private institution to teach civil engineering at the collegiate level, it is not surprising that we continue to set a new standard in civil engineering education.
 In addition to teaching the requisite technical skills, our online Master of Civil Engineering program also focuses on the "softer" skills that allow engineers to communicate more effectively with non-technical audiences, manage procurement to personnel in complex projects, and garner support for new ideas or inititatives.

 Our graduates specifically highlight the skills they acquired at Norwich, such as critical thinking, research skills, project management and written communication in helping them to advance.
 It’s no question then, that 89% of our civil engineering graduates who responded to a recent survey* said they would recommend Norwich’s MCE online program to someone they know.